Bruno of Cologne: Refusal to become a bishop

-It is difficult to assign the place which Bruno occupied in Rome, or his influence in contemporary events, because it remained entirely hidden and confidential.
-Lodged in the Lateran with the pope himself, privy to his most private councils, he worked as an advisor but wisely kept in the background, apart from the fiercely partisan rivalries in Rome and within the curia.
+It is difficult to place the assignment or influence Bruno had in Rome.
+Lodged in the Lateran with the pope himself, privy to his most private councils, he worked as an advisor but kept to the background, apart from the fiercely partisan rivalries in Rome and within the curia.
 Shortly after his arrival in Rome, the papal party was forced to evacuate to the south by the arrival of Henry IV with his own antipope in tow.

-Bruno resisted efforts to name him Archbishop of Reggio Calabria, deferring instead in favor of one of his former pupils nearby in a Benedictine abbey near Salerno.
-Instead Bruno begged to return again to his solitary life.
+Bruno resisted efforts to name him Archbishop of Reggio Calabria, deferring instead in favour of one of his former pupils nearby in a Benedictine abbey near Salerno.
+Instead, Bruno begged to return again to his solitary life.
 His intention was to rejoin his brethren in Dauphiné, as a letter addressed to them makes clear.
-But the will of Urban II kept him in Italy, near the papal court, to which he could be called at need.
+However, the will of Urban II kept him in Italy, near the papal court, to which he could be called at need.

-Bruno did not attend the Council of Clermont, where Urban preached the First Crusade, but seems to have been present at the Council of Benevento (March, 1091).
+Bruno did not attend the Council of Clermont, where Urban preached the First Crusade, but seems to have been present at the Council of Benevento (March 1091).
 His part in history is effaced.

 The place for his new retreat, chosen in 1091 by Bruno and some followers who had joined him, was in the Diocese of Squillace, in a small forested high valley, where the band constructed a little wooden chapel and cabins.
 His patron there was Roger I of Sicily, Count of Sicily and Calabria and uncle of the Duke of Apulia, who granted them the lands they occupied, and a close friendship developed.
-Bruno went to the Guiscard court at Mileto to visit the count in his sickness (1098 and 1101), and to baptize his son, Roger (1097), the future King of Sicily.
-But more often Roger went into retreat with his friends, where he erected a simple house for himself.
+Bruno went to the Guiscard court at Mileto to visit the count in his sickness (1098 and 1101), and to baptise his son, Roger (1097), the future King of Sicily.
+But more often, Roger went into retreat with his friends, where he erected a simple house for himself.
 Through his generosity, the monastery of St. Stephen was built in 1095, near the original hermitage dedicated to the Virgin.

-At the turn of the new century, the friends of St. Bruno died one after the other: Urban II in 1099; Landuin, the prior of the Grande Chartreuse, his first companion, in 1100; Count Roger in 1101.
+At the turn of the new century, the friends of Bruno died one after the other: Urban II in 1099; Landuin, the prior of the Grande Chartreuse, his first companion, in 1100; Count Roger in 1101.
 Bruno followed on 6 October 1101 in Serra San Bruno.